 The difference between this species and other three species is that the leaflets are sessile or nearly sessile, the leaves are ovate-lanceolate to lanceolate, and the leaf axis is thin and straight.
 Flowers corolla, first leaf, then flower; Calyx teeth prominent.

-Ecological environment: This species grows in mountainside mixed wood forest, elevation 1,300-3,200 meters.
-Produced in northwest and southwest, middle area of the Yellow River.
+Ecological environment: The tree grows in mountainside mixed wood forest, at an elevation of 1,300-3,200 meters above sea level.
+The tree mainly distributes in the northwest and southwest, and the middle area of the Yellow River.

 1.Introduction of Qin Pi:Ash Bark or Cortex Fraxini.